 Nicola Smith, Executive Diploma in Organisational Change participant, shares her experience on the programme and why she would recommend the diploma to other professionals.

-“How are you going to fit that in?” was the most common response I had when I told people I had signed up for the Executive Diploma in Organisational Change.
+“How are you going to fit that in?” was the most common response I had when I told people I had signed up for the Executive Diploma.
 With a busy job, two teenage children and just the general chaos of life and logistics, if I was honest, I wasn’t quite sure.
 But encouraged by my family and the Warwick Business School (WBS) team, I did sign up and seven months later, with all the live classroom sessions done and just two more essays and my ‘big project’ to go, I write this to urge you, if you are sitting on the fence and not quite sure, to just say yes.

 After 25 years away from studying, returning to WBS as a post-graduate was pretty daunting, and the thought of trying to write essays again even more so, but after initial nerves were navigated, I was soon back into the swing of things.